symfony/symfony-docs/cookbook/form/form_customization.rst

     will first look for the type-specific fragment (e.g. ``text_errors``) before falling back to its parent fragment name if it doesn't exist (e.g. ``field_errors``).

-    For more information on this topic, see :ref:`form-template-blocks`.
+    For more information on this topic, see :ref:`book-forms-template-blocks`.

 .. _cookbook-form-theming-methods: